godeva/MyTechExplorerToolbox/readme.md

 - [Things to look into](#things-to-look-into)

+## Advice or Works of Wisdom
+Problem
+Solution
+Unique insight
+Not can it be built….
+It’s should it be built.

 ## Git and Development Tools
 - [Learn Git Branching](https://learngitbranching.js.org/?locale=en_US) - Best resource for learning git for first-time users.
 - [GitHub Education Pack](https://education.github.com/pack) - GitHub developer practice for interviews.